 For the last couple weeks, I’ve had Spark on the brain.
 It’s understandable, really, since I’ve been preparing an O’Reilly webinar “How to Leverage Spark and NoSQL for Data Driven Applications” with Michael Nitschinger and a different talk, “Spark and Couchbase: Augmenting the Operational Database with Spark” for Spark Summit 2016 with Matt Ingenthron.
 Elsewhere you can learn about the Couchbase Spark Connector, what’s in our new release, and how to use it.
-In this blog, I want to talk about why Apache Spark and a NoSQL database make a good combination.
+In this blog, I want to talk about why the best database combination is Apache Spark and a NoSQL database make a good combination.

 If you’re not familiar with it, Spark is a big data processing framework that does analytics, machine learning, graph processing and more on top of large volumes of data.
 It’s similar to Map Reduce, Hive, Impala, Mahout, and the other data processing layers built on top of HDFS in Hadoop.
 Like Hadoop, it is focused on optimizing through but better in many respects: it’s generally speaking faster, much nicer to program, and has good connectors to almost everything.
 Unlike Hadoop, it’s easy to get started writing and running Spark from the command line on your laptop and then deploy to a cluster to run on a full dataset.